Learning a language can open up new career path and one such option is Job opportunities for foreign language teachers, faculty, and trainers.

 Career Outlook for Language Teachers, Faculty and Trainers

 Do you have a flair for teaching and lecturing?
 Your proficiency in a foreign language can help you land a great teaching and lecturing jobs in India.
-The good thing about being a language teacher is that you will not only be open to job opportunities in India but also open up career opportunities as a language trainer and teacher in foreign countries where such proficiency is in hot demand.
+The good thing about being a language teacher is that you will not only be open to language job opportunities in India but also open up career opportunities as a language trainer and teacher in foreign countries where such proficiency is in hot demand.

 Considering that there is obviously so much the majority of native teachers cannot teach you when it comes to understanding the nature of a particular foreign language because they simply have not done it themselves.
 This is where the key point lies.
 Working in the combination of native teachers alongside learner teachers in a faculty can render effective results.
 For instance, if you speak Arabic and you work with native Arabic teachers, you will find it easier to explain the perspective and concerns to your friends or other people that they never had an idea about.